github/opensource.guide/_articles/de/how-to-contribute.md

 <aside markdown="1" class="pquote">
   <img src="https://avatars.githubusercontent.com/kittens?s=180" class="pquote-avatar" alt="avatar">

   Ernsthaft, die \[Dokumentation\] ist mega-wichtig.
 Sie war bisher großartig und ein Killer-Feature von Babel.
-Aber es gibt Abschnitte, die sicherlich etwas Arbeit gebrauchen könnten, und auch einen Absatzes hier oder dort hinzuzufügen wird sehr geschätzt.
+Aber es gibt Abschnitte, die sicherlich einiger Verbesserung bedürfen, und auch einen Absatzes hier oder dort hinzuzufügen.

   _Seriously, \[documentation\] is mega-important.
 The documentation so far has been great and has been a killer feature of Babel.
 There are sections that could certainly use some work and even the addition of a paragraph here or there is extremely appreciated._